guiwits/mongodb_essentials/README.md

 Got into groups and did a schema exercise to mimic an ecommerce site for products, reviews, rating, price, price history, categories, and the relationships between them.

+#Replica Sets

+Why replication?

+Availability and durability ... of the data.
+Not designed for scaling reads.
+Use sharding for scaling!!